pyeve/eve/docs/config.rst

                                 with the default Mongo layer, setting this to ``False`` will result in an error.
 Defaults to ``True``.
-``normalize_document_for_patch``    If ``True``, the patch document will be
+``normalze_on_patch``           If ``True``, the patch document will be
                                 normalized according to schema.
-This means
-                                    if a field is not included in the patch body, it will be reset to the default value in its schema.
+This means if a field is not included in the patch body, it will be reset to the default value in its schema.
 If ``False``, the field which is not included in the patch body will be kept untouched.
 Defaults to ``True``.

 =============================== ===============================================